KCL-BMEIS/KCL-DGX-cluster-documentation/4-General-code-optimization/README.md

 This includes:

 - Setting `batch_size` to as high as possible before reaching an OOM error (VRAM too full to fit all data).
-This maximizes the time the GPU spends on performing computations, before having to wait for more data to be loaded.
+This maximizes the time the GPU spends on performing computations before having to wait for more data to be loaded.
 - Setting `num_workers` > 0 to use multiple cpu cores for loading data.
 This is to minimize the time spent by the GPU waiting idly for the CPU to transfer data to it for processing.
-You must use the `--cpu-limit` option when launching in runai so as to not overload the system.
+You must use the `--cpu-limit` option when launching in runai to not overload the system.
 - Raising value of `prefetch_factor`.
 - Setting `pin_memory=True`.
 - Setting `persistent_workers=True`.